One-On-One With Larry Graham

-But first things first — like preparing for a bike trip to Italy with daughter and actress Lauren this summer.
-Then there are spinning classes he’s looking to teach; an accomplish cyclist, Graham is a certified spinning instructor.
-And he’s looking forward to taking a few more trips to the family home in Maine.
+But first things first — like preparing for this bike trip to Italy with daughter and actress Lauren this summer.
+Then there are spinning classes he’s looking to teach; an accomplished cyclist, Graham is a certified spinning instructor.
+And Graham adds that he looks forward to taking a few more trips to the family home in Maine.

 So, what does Graham believe were his greatest accomplishments at the NCA?